Which statement best describes the difference between anatomy and... | Channels for Pearson+

 1

 Step 1: Begin by understanding the definitions of anatomy and physiology.
-Anatomy refers to the study of the structure of the body, including organs, tissues, and systems, while physiology focuses on the study of the functions and processes of these structures.
+Anatomy is the study of the structure of the body, including its organs, tissues, and systems.
+Physiology, on the other hand, is the study of how these structures function and interact to sustain life.

-Step 2: Compare the options provided in the problem.
-Eliminate choices that are clearly incorrect, such as 'Anatomy and physiology both study only the chemical processes in the body,' since anatomy involves structural study, not just chemical processes.
+Step 2: Recognize that anatomy focuses on the physical aspects of the body, such as the arrangement, location, and appearance of organs, while physiology examines processes like metabolism, respiration, and circulation.

-Step 3: Evaluate the statement 'Anatomy and physiology are two terms for the same field of study.'
-This is incorrect because anatomy and physiology are distinct but complementary fields.
+Step 3: Compare the incorrect statements in the problem.
+For example, the claim that anatomy and physiology refer to the same scientific field is incorrect because they are distinct but complementary disciplines.
+Similarly, the statement that both focus only on microscopic structures is incorrect because anatomy includes macroscopic structures (e.g., bones and muscles).

-Step 4: Analyze the remaining two options.
-'Anatomy is the study of body structure, while physiology is the study of body function' accurately describes the difference between the two fields, whereas 'Anatomy is the study of body function, while physiology is the study of body structure' reverses the definitions and is incorrect.
+Step 4: Evaluate the correct statement provided in the problem: 'Anatomy is the study of body structure, while physiology is the study of body function.'
+This aligns with the definitions and distinctions between the two fields.

-Step 5: Conclude that the correct statement is 'Anatomy is the study of body structure, while physiology is the study of body function,' as it aligns with the established definitions of these fields.
+Step 5: Conclude that understanding the difference between anatomy and physiology is essential for studying the human body, as both fields provide unique insights that are interconnected in understanding health and disease.

 Related Videos